andrei-hrb/euroscola-ro-2018/README.md

   2. open terminal and cd to the project folder
   3. run 'php -S localhost:8000'
   4. go to your browser and type 'localhost:8000' in the searching box

+or be lazy and just press the heroku link from above

 ## features:
  1. somehow cleaver, somehow shitty php methods for multilang